DanielPaulWilkinson/Meteor-Simple-Tools/README.md

 # Meteor-Simple-Tools

-A meteor tutorial application based ona simple todo list utilising HTML, CSS, Javascript; BlazeJS, Meteor and Vanilla.
+A meteor tutorial application based on a simple to do list utilising HTML, CSS, Javascript; BlazeJS, Meteor and Vanilla.
 Some unit testing attached with mocha.